mcoenca/php-efficient-boilerplate/README.md

 We've provided some sample migrations and relevant seeding so you can see:

 - How you can do all those things.
 - How it can be useful to handle an example problem common in old PHP apps: passing from a old pasword hash like `md5` to a secure `bcrypt` one.
-- See App/Lib/Authentication
+See `app/classes/lib/authentication.php` for more info.

 Once db config setup, you can try:

-First migration, users db setup :
-`$ php vendor/bin/phinx migrate -e development -t 20161128175922`
+1. First migration, users table setup. `$ php vendor/bin/phinx migrate -e development -t 20161128175922`

-Then seed :
-`$ php vendor/bin/phinx seed:run -s UserSeeder`
+2. Some users seed. `$ php vendor/bin/phinx seed:run -s UserSeeder`

-Then hash their md5 passwords with `password_hash` with the rest of the migrations:
-`$ php vendor/bin/phinx migrate -e development `
+3. Hash their md5 passwords with new bcrypt `password_hash` and rest of the migrations. `$ php vendor/bin/phinx migrate -e development `